-Rose Petroleum’s primary asset, a 90,000 net acres oil and gas asset located in the Paradox Basin in Utah, USA, in which it is earning into a 75% working interest.
+Rose Petroleum’s primary asset, more than 80,000 net acres oil and gas asset located in the Paradox Basin in Utah, USA, in which it is earning into a 75% working interest.

 Drilling to target interception of the natural fractures (no fracking required) with strong IP rates